A Little History

 In 1943, I was born in Watsonville's, Community Hospital in California, USA.
 I graduated from Watsonville High School in 1961 and earned a bachelors in 1966 and an MBA in 1970 from San Jose State.

 I worked for Lockheed starting in the late 60s and from 1978 to my retirement in 2007, for Kaiser Permanente.
-I've developed some competitive skills playing duplicate bridge, becoming an ACBL Silver Life Master in Unit 500 of District 21 in 2005.
-I've enjoyed exploring personal computers and the Internet, trying to absorb these tremendous resources.
+I've developed some competitive skills playing duplicate bridge, becoming an ACBL Ruby Life Master in Unit 500 of District 21 in 2005.
+I've enjoyed exploring personal computers and the Internet, trying to absorb it all.
 When my mom passed away in 1998, I was elected by my siblings to receive family history documents and continue with genealogy research she started.
+I was married to Diane Louise Silva from Feb 14, 1982 until her death on May 30, 2018.
+She did some amazing research into her Azores ancestry and explained how to do it in a Power Point Presentation (in zip format) and a list of links.
+Diane also made an amazing collection of Alvarado, Alameda County, historical information from early newspaper clipping by Anthony Gualco available at http://alvarado-history.wdgeo.com.

 Stuff I'm working on

-Membership in several local Genealogy groups, San Ramon Genealogical Society (SIG coordinator) http://srvgensoc.org, East Bay Genealogical Society http://rootsweb.com/~caebaygs (webmaster), Livermore Amador Valley Genealogical Society http://l-ags.org (Genealogy docent - 1st Wed.
-10am, Pleasanton Library), Silicon Valley Computer Genealogy Group http://svcgg.org in Santa Clara (I assist with Mac presentations),
+Membership in several local Genealogy groups...
+San Ramon Valley Genealogical Society http://srvgensoc.org (SIG Coordinator and Co-Webmaster), East Bay Genealogical Society currently inactive due to Covid-19 and located at https://caebaygs.wdgeo.com (webmaster), Hayward Area Genealogical Society (inactive) currently located at http://cahags.wdgeo.com (webmaster), Livermore Amador Valley Genealogical Society http://l-ags.org , Silicon Valley Computer Genealogy Group http://svcgg.org in Santa Clara, San Diego Genealogical Society https://casdgs.org and the Elkhart County Genealogical Society http://ingenweb.org/inelkhart/.

 Photography, stamp collecting, keyboard playing.